ra101/forked_pdb/README.md

-# FPDb: A Forkable Python Debugger
+# FPdb: A Forkable Python Debugger

 A wrapper on python-pdb to debug forked child processes as well (multi-threaded and multi-processing code).

 ### Installation

 ```bash